cunhapaulo/marpstyle/README.md

 # MARP Themes - `marpstyle` ![](https://camo.githubusercontent.com/83d3746e5881c1867665223424263d8e604df233d0a11aae0813e0414d433943/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f6c6963656e73652d4d49542d626c75652e737667)

-Marp Themes has been created with beauty and simplicity as first concerns, bearing funtionality in mimd.<br>
-This set of styles (themes) were designed mainly concerning simplicity and beauty as first class prerequisites.
-Back in 2021, as the first theme `plato.css` got ready, I decided to share it here at Github. <br> I do sincerely hope you enjoy it and that it comes to be useful to as many users as it has been to me. <br> <br> More styles are due to come in a timely fashion. <br> Stay tuned for more `Marpstyle Themes`!
+Marp Themes was created with beauty and simplicity as its main concerns, while taking functionality into account. <br> This set of styles (themes) was designed primarily with simplicity and beauty as first-class prerequisites.
+Back in 2021, when the first plato.css theme was ready, I decided to share it here on Github. <br>
+I sincerely hope you like it and that it's as useful to as many users as it was to me. <br><br>

+More styles will be released soon. <br> Stay tuned for more `Marpstyle Themes`!